You Either Love It Or Hate It

 I was amazed, to be honest, he had a flounder first cast, then another and then a small schoolie.
 But what really grabbed my attention was this bloke (20 yards away from, the bloke on the bike) was hoofing out the bass.
 Not all slabs but averaging around the 2-pound mark, one after the other.

 Now I am not one to judge but some of my lure knowledge and tactics were thrown up in the air, this bloke was surely taking the piss.
-My point is that night a huge shoal just turn up and were obviously scoffing everything that moved.
+My point is that night a huge shoal just turned up and were obviously scoffing everything that moved.

 This bloke had a broom handle of a rod and a reel the size of a truck and mono that looked like rope lol.
 Oh, I haven’t even mentioned the spinner yet, that was like a metal dustbin lid.
 Alright, I am exaggerating a tad but my point is when it’s on, it’s on.

 I think he ended up with 16 bass in total, but that was still better than my best at that time (not any more).
-Incidentally, the bassman does them numbers all the time.
+Incidentally, the bassman does these numbers all the time.
 He will just keep moving till he finds the fish (if he is not catching).

 I have fished with him when there were at least 10 other aliens fishing on our holy grail.
 Result: The Bassman:10 Everybody else 0.
 Trust me, everything I have learned about lure fishing is down to the Bassman.
 His knowledge is second to none so take heed.